 You can call or visit your local store to see what brands they have, or if you order from their website they will ship it to you or to your local Walmart for pick up.

-- Appliance giant KitchenAid also makes a mini food processor, we found this one priced at $39 at Target.
-Like Walmart, Target also offers shipping and store pick up.
+- Appliance giant KitchenAid also makes a mini food processor, we found this one priced at $41 at Amazon.

 Uses for Your Mini food chopper:

 The food chopper, unlike its big brother the food processor, is lightweight, can be stored easily in a cabinet and does not hog precious counter space.
 Now that you’ve found the mini food processor that fits your needs, there are several ways to put that little workhorse to good use.

 - Mincing or chopping veggies.
 Toss carrots, celery, green peppers, onions, broccoli, garlic, or whatever you need to add to a salad, chili or stew recipe.
 Warning: the blades work quickly, so a couple seconds will yield larger pieces while holding the button for a longer time will mash the food.

 - Guacamole, anyone?
 Shove chunks of avocado into the container and sprinkle lime juice, dried onion flakes and garlic salt for an easy guacamole fix.

 - Homemade marinara sauce.
 Over pasta, homemade marinara is so much more delicious than canned.
 Combine tomato and onion pieces, garlic, basil, and oregano.
 Warm on the stove or in the microwave, and voila!

 - Homemade baby food.
 Cook up sweet potatoes, green beans, apples, or whatever your baby desires.
 Allow the food to cool, and puree until reaching the desired consistency.
 Hint: you can divide the pureed baby food out into an ice cube tray and freeze.
 When ready to use, pop out the desired number of cubes and thaw in the microwave, making sure to check the temperature before feeding baby!